TiffanyHoang/minesweeper/README.md

 ## Game Flow Example
 ~~~
 Please enter the difficult level (from 2 to 10): 2
-Output:
+Here is current board:
 ..
 ..
 Please enter a square position you want to reveal (eg: 0,0 for the square at the first row and first column):0,0
-Output:
+Here is current board:
 2.
 ..
 Please enter a square position you want to reveal (eg: 0,0 for the square at the first row and first column):1,1
-Output:
 Congrats!
-You win the game!
+You've won the game!
+Here is current board:
 2*
 *2
 ~~~